Think Small: Campaign

 Helmut Krone came up with the design for "Lemon" and "Think Small" simultaneously.
 Krone teamed up with copywriter Julian Koenig to develop the "Think Small" and "Lemon" ads for Volkswagen under the supervision of William Bernbach.
 DDB built a print campaign that focused on the Beetle's form, which was smaller than most of the cars being sold at the time.
 This unique focus in an automobile advertisement brought wide attention to the Beetle.
 DDB had "simplicity in mind, contradicting the traditional association of automobiles with luxury".
 Print advertisements for the campaign were filled mostly with white space, with a small image of the Beetle shown, which was meant to emphasize its simplicity and minimalism, and the text and fine print that appeared at the bottom of the page listed the advantages of owning a small car.

 The creative execution broke with convention in a number of ways.
 Although the layout used the traditional format - image, headline and three-column body were retained, other differences were subtle yet sufficient to make the advertisement stand out.
 It used a sans-serif font at a time when serif fonts were normal.
 It included a full-stop after the tagline "Think Small."
-The body-copy was full of widows and orphans - all designed to give the ad a natural and honest feel.
-The image of the car was placed in the top left-hand corner and angled in a way that directed the reader's attention toward the headline.
+The body copy was full of widows and orphans, designed to give the ad a natural and honest feel.
+The image of the car was placed in the top left corner and angled in a way that directed the reader's attention toward the headline.
 Finally, the ad was printed in black and white, at a time when full colour advertisements were widely used.
-Over time, the layout changed but the essential executional elements were used consistently to give each iteration exhibited a sense of a "house style".
+Over time, the layout changed but the essential executional elements were used consistently to give a sense of a "house style".